 Looking for the best online language learning programs for your kid(s)?

-Whether you’re a language learner yourself or just an awesome parent, giving your offspring access to the joys and endless benefits of acquiring a new language is one of the best things you can do for them.
+Whether you’re a language learner yourself or just an awesome parent/caretaker, giving children access to the joys and endless benefits of acquiring a new language is one of the best things you can do for them.

 3 Characteristics of a Kid-friendly Language Learning Program

-Before I give you the resources that you’re looking for, I’m going to give you the three characteristics of a kid-friendly program.
+Before I list the resources that you’re looking for, I’m going to give you the three most impoerant characteristics of a kid-friendly program.
 Think of them as the three equally supportive legs of a stool.

 A kid-friendly program gives children something to do—with their hands, their eyes, their imaginations.
 It doesn’t expect them to get through the whole thing without a fuss.

 So an online resource full of boring text won’t be a hit.
-It will barely register.
+It’ll barely register.
 If a language learning program is full of paragraphs, then move on.